team-dev-docs/devdocsprod-dev-docs/docs/AI VS Code Extension Commands/Audit Markdown: Improve Your Markdown Documentation.md

 Using the `Audit Markdown` command can help you improve the quality and readability of your Markdown documentation, making it more useful and engaging for your readers.

-## What are relevant configuration Options in the `dev-docs.json`?

-There are no relevant configuration options for the `Audit Markdown` command in the `dev-docs.json` file.

 ## Prequsites

 To use the `Audit Markdown` command, you must have the following prerequisites:

-- You are Signed into Dev-Docs in VsCode.
+- You are Signed into Dev-Docs in VS Code.
-- A default organization set in the Vs Code extension.
+- A default organization set in the VS Code extension.
 - A `dev-docs.json` file in your project root directory.
 - Make sure you have External Docs set up, where you can learn more about [here](/docs/external%20docs/How%20to%20Get%20Started%20With%20External%20Docs).

-## How do I use this Vs Code Extension Command?
+## How do I use this VS Code Extension Command?

 To use the `Audit Markdown` command, follow these steps: